-Our DMT310 portfolio includes two families, one in-licensed and one owned by Dermata.
+Our XYNGARITM portfolio includes two families, one in-licensed and one owned by Dermata.
 The in-licensed family includes patents and patent applications in-licensed from Villani, Inc. related to therapeutic compositions and methods for treating skin conditions.
 The in-licensed portfolio consists of one pending non-provisional U.S. patent application, two granted U.S. patents, and granted foreign patents in Australia, Brazil, Canada, France, Germany, Ireland, Italy, Mexico, Russia, Singapore, South Korea, Spain, Switzerland, and the United Kingdom.
 Additionally, the issued foreign patent in Japan, has lapsed and is no longer in force or valid.
-These patents are expected to have expired or expire between 2022 and 2023, absent any patent term adjustments or extensions.
-Based on the anticipated timing of any potential FDA approval of DMT310 for acne, the patents that expire in 2022 and 2023 are not material to our business, as we do not expect these patents to provide any protection for our product candidates.
-We expect our intellectual property portfolio to be protected by any potential NCE exclusivity for DMT310 and our other product candidates, the maintaining of our exclusive supply agreement for our raw material requirements, and our continued efforts to protect our proprietary information.
-We also have an additional Dermata owned family related to DMT310, with applications pending in the U.S., Australia, and Canada.
-This family refers to specific attributes of the DMT310 API and drug product as well as treatment related attributes for the treatment of acne based on the data received prior to its filing.
-Patents in this patent family, if granted, are expected to expire in 2039, absent any patent term adjustments or extensions.
+These in-licensed patents expired between 2022 and 2023 and did not receive any patent term adjustments or extensions.
+Based on the anticipated timing of any potential FDA approval of XYNGARITM for acne, the patents that expired in 2022 and 2023 are not material to our business, as we do not expect these patents to provide any protection for our product candidates and thus we have provided our licensor with a notice of abandonment for certain licensed patents.
+We expect our intellectual property portfolio to be protected by any potential NCE exclusivity for XYNGARITM and our other product candidates, the maintaining of our exclusive supply agreement for our raw material requirements, and our continued efforts to protect our proprietary information.
+We also have an additional Dermata owned family related to XYNGARITM, with a recent patent issuance in the U.S. by the United States Patent and Trademark Office, entitled "Compositions and methods for the treatment of skin conditions" (U.S. Patent No. 12,208,123).
+We also have applications pending in Australia, and Canada.
+This family refers to specific attributes of the XYNGARITM API and drug product as well as treatment related attributes for the treatment of acne based on the data received prior to its filing.
+Patents in this patent family, if granted, are expected to expire in 2041, absent any patent term adjustments or exte